markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

 For the sake of example, I'll go excessive here and refactor every logic in that *playbook* into their own *roles*, following the basic refactoring recipe explained before.
 You'll see the recurring pattern pretty quickly.
+If you don't care about every step, feel free to skip the details and move to the section :ref:`as-is-result`.

 Extract a ``prometheus`` role
 -----------------------------

-With this basic step, let's create another role, this time for the *Prometheus* service:
+With this basic recipe, let's create another role, this time for the *Prometheus* service:

 .. code-block:: bash